abuna1985/abuna1985/README.md

 <h1>Hi 👋, My name is Adam Abundis</h1>

-- 🔭 4 years of front-end (JavaScript/Vue.js) development experience, 2 years of full-stack (PHP/Node.js) development experience, and 2 years training developers in full-stack (MERN stack) fundamentals.
+- 🧍 I am a software engineer who specializes in building innovative user interfaces that allow users to forget they are looking at a browser.
+I do this by prioritizing web performance, creating engaging CSS animations, and focusing on the overall flow of a website from a user's perspective.
+- 🧍 I have over 4 years of software engineering experience with strong expertise in HTML, CSS, JavaScript, and Vue.js.

 - 🌱 I’m currently learning **Vue.js, TypeScript, GraphQL**

-- &#128269; I'm currently open to the **following** opportunities:
+- &#128269;  I am looking for tech-focused companies that can use my expertise to reach a wide-ranging audience so they can grow and retain their customer base.
+Specifically:

-  * 100% full-time remote front-end developer/engineer role (JavaScript/Vue.js)
+  * 100% full-time remote Software Engineer roles (JavaScript/Vue.js)
-  * Short-term contract for front-end developer/engineer role (JavaScript/Vue.js)
+  * Short-term contracts for Software Engineer (JavaScript/Vue.js)
   * Freelance projects building with WordPress, Nuxt.js (headless CMS), or Vue.js

 - 👨‍💻 All of my projects are available at [https://adamabundis.xyz](https://adamabundis.xyz)